 - Include girls in ALL Women’s Ministry activities.
 This seems like an unlikely place to find a male role model but in reality, when single moms and their daughters meet other moms and daughters having a father in the family, a connection can be made in a positive way.
 Dads with daughters should be alert to father-challenged girls, inviting them into their court of princesses.

 - Men, take the lead!
 Teach Sunday School for children or teens.
 Participate as a leader in your church’s Children or Youth Ministries (like AWANA or UPWARD Sports, both of which reach out to children and their families).
 Go to ballgames or plays or concerts where father-challenged children are playing, cheering, or performing.
 Let them know you care and have an interest in the things they do.
 Men, I strongly recommend that you include your wife and children in your outreach to these kids and their moms.
 It makes for a great family ministry or mission.

 My son and I also have a great relationship, and a masculine relationship at that.
 The things we do and things we talk about are not suited for girls.
 Obviously, these are things about which I have more “manly” knowledge.
-He’s a married young man now and the masculine gifts we share are even greater, both in action (think adventure, work ethic, and all things manly) and conversation (think spiritual growth, character, integrity, sexuality, and other masculine topics of discussion).
+He’s a married young man now with a child of his own and the masculine gifts we share are even greater, both in action (think adventure, work ethic, and all things manly) and conversation (think spiritual growth, character, integrity, sexuality, and other masculine topics of discussion).

 Therefore, for single parent moms raising boys, here are some resources that will equip you for raising a son: